dcsuh/mappingInR/README.md

 # Welcome

-This page is used to host the materials for the [CEID's Disease Mapping Working Group's](https://www.ceid.uga.edu/2016/06/18/disease-mapping-working-group/){:target="_blank"} _Mapping in R_ weekend workshop materials.
+This page is used to host the materials for the [CEID's Disease Mapping Working Group's](https://www.ceid.uga.edu/2016/06/18/disease-mapping-working-group/){:target="_blank"} **"Mapping in R"** weekend workshop materials.

 See below for all workshop materials: